omeka/omeka-s-enduser/docs/content/media.md

 ## Add media

 Media can only be added via an [item](../content/items.md).
-Options for adding media to your items include uploading a file, or directly attaching content with a URL, oEmbed, YouTube URL, IIIF URL, or by writing HTML using the HTML editor.
+Options for adding media to your items include uploading a file, or directly attaching content with a URL, [oEmbed](https://oembed.com/){target=_blank}, YouTube URL, [IIIF URL](https://iiif.io/guides/using_iiif_resources/){target=_blank}, or by writing HTML using the HTML editor.

 At the media adding stage, the only metadata that can be entered is a Title.
 If you wish to further describe each file, you can edit it after it has been uploaded.

 ### Media thumbnails